etetoolkit/ete/README.rst

   Jaime Huerta-Cepas, Joaquín Dopazo and Toni Gabaldón.
 ETE: a python Environment for Tree Exploration.
 BMC Bioinformatics 2010, 11:24.

-Install and Documentation
+Install/Documentation
 -----------------------------

 - The official web site of ETE is http://etetoolkit.org.
-Download instructions and documentation can be found there.
+Downloading instructions and further documentation can be found there.

 - News and announcements are usually posted on twitter: http://twitter.com/etetoolkit